If a child is 16 or over, parents are allowed by law to make them leave home. But why would they do this?

 Things getting worse?
 Get help

 If the situation at home is very bad, you may feel that you are out of options.
-But there are support organisations which can help you, and sometimes just talking to someone can be a big help.
+But there are organisations which can help you.
+Sometimes just talking to someone can be a big help.
 People you could talk to include:

 - someone who is working with your family, like a family worker or social worker